George Takei Recalls Time In An American Internment Camp In 'They Called Us Enemy'

 It's a struggle that can probably only be fully understood by a survivor of internment — and probably not by politicians seeking exculpation for acts of bureaucratic evil.
 But Takei hopes some of those politicians will try.
 He concludes They Called Us Enemy with a critique of our current government's policies treating certain people as "Enemy."

-Takei closes with a quote from President Obama saying, in part, that "history... must be a manual for how to avoid repeating the mistakes of the past."
-It may be too late to undo was done to Japanese-Americans almost 70 years ago, but Takei suggests it's not too late to learn from it.
+Takei closes with a quote from President Obama saying, in part, that "history ... must be a manual for how to avoid repeating the mistakes of the past."
+It may be too late to undo what was done to Japanese Americans almost 70 years ago, but Takei suggests it's not too late to learn from it.

 Etelka Lehoczky has written about books for The Atlantic, The Los Angeles Review of Books and The New York Times.
 She tweets at @EtelkaL.